 The Grocoffs, who track their home's evolution on their GreenovationTV blog, report that theirs is not only the nation's oldest net-zero home, but it's also the first net-zero house in Michigan and one of the first net-zero restorations ever documented.
 The couple tracks their energy consumption online, allowing them to see when their system is producing optimal power and identify options for boosting their efficiency even further.
 As of early 2011, the couple reported producing nearly 12,500 kilowatt-hours (kWh) of electricity over a 12-month span, while consuming roughly 10,000 kWh [source: GreenovationTV].
 By that standard, theirs is the oldest green home in America.
 It's reasonable to suspect, however, that their blog could inspire other American homeowners to fix up -- and make green -- even older homes.

 Ready to green your home?
-Check out the links on the next page for some tips.
+Check out the links below for some tips.

 - The Glass House.
 "History."
 National Trust for Historic Preservation.
 2011.
 (Feb.
 2, 2011)http://philipjohnsonglasshouse.org/history/

 - GreenovationTV.
 "Kelly & Matt's Net Zero House."
 (Feb.
 6, 2011)http://www.greenovationtv.com/missionzerohouse/Home.html